lfn-cnti/bestpractices/charter.md

 ## PR Approval Process

 Use cases and best practices need approval from at least two tech leads to be merged.
 Approval from three community members can substitute for one tech lead vote.
-Merging may be veoted by the co-chairs with a vote of at least 2/3.
+Merging may be vetoed by the co-chairs with a vote of at least 2/3.

 Charter updates need approval from at least two co-chairs.
 A co-chair vote can be replaced by the approval of two tech leads.